pantheon-systems/documentation/source/_docs/guides/jira.md

 - Install the [Terminus Secrets Plugin](https://github.com/pantheon-systems/terminus-secrets-plugin):

         curl https://github.com/pantheon-systems/terminus-secrets-plugin/archive/1.x.tar.gz -L | tar -C ~/.terminus/plugins -xvz
-## Create Jira Machine User
+## Create a Machine User in Atlassian
-Start by creating a new machine user in your Jira instance.
-This user is referred to as a "machine user" because the account is used to automatically create comments out of commit messages on Pantheon.
+Start by creating a new machine user in your Atlassian Cloud instance.
+This user is referred to as a "machine user" because the account is used to automatically create comments out of commit messages on Pantheon using a PHP script.

 1. <a href="https://www.atlassian.com/software/jira/try" target=blank>Sign up for an Atlassian Cloud account <span class="glyphicons glyphicons-new-window-alt"></span></a> if you do not have one already.